Yipit/parsible/README.md

 ```

 To add debug messages regarding errors that my have been swallowed by Parsible add the `--debug True` option to your command line arguments.
 This can be relatively verbose since it can create multiple messages per processed line so it is not the recommended production configuration.

+To enable batch processing mode, just append `--batch-mode True` to your command line invocation and Parsible will act as a standard parser that exits at the end of the file.
+This can be useful for backfilling data or doing ad hoc analysis of old files.

 ## Requirements
 ================